 - Be enthusiastic.
 People like people who like them.
 They are also conditioned to think of an ‘interview’ as a potentially hostile situation and be on their guard.
 Consequently, you should be upbeat and positive.
 Do this genuinely if you can.
 Otherwise, engage your sincerity simulator.

 - Shut up.
 You should be talking about 10-20% of the time at most.
-(This is my biggest weakness – I often end up interviewing myself!)
+(This is my biggest weakness – I often end up talking too much and interviewing myself!)

 - Listen hard.
 Sometimes you can pick up a word or a phrase in an answer which you can play back to the interviewee and get something much more intimate, interesting or honest.
 Interviews aren’t scripted Q&As, they are intense professional conversations and you need to concentrate.